-This week is national weaning week (4th May – 8th May) and it just so happens to fall the week before Layla turns six months old which is when we plan to start our very own weaning journey.
+This week is national weaning week (4th May – 8th May) and it just so happens to fall the week before Layla turns six months old which is when we plan to start winding down our breastfeeding journey and start our very own weaning journey.
 Despite having done this twice before with the boys I still feel very nervous, as well as a tad excited, about the whole weaning process and so I’m trying to get myself organised in advance.
 One of the ways I am getting ready is by having a look at a few simple recipes, reading up on the differences between “standard” weaning and “baby led” weaning and purchasing any equipment that I might need so that I feel prepared and ready to go.

 Having done my research here is a list of everything I think you need to start weaning your baby.